swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 ### Intro

 Graphs for beginners seem really hard, but the truth is that they are not so difficult when you learn the basics and you really understand the main mechanisms.
+Let's start with some basic knowledge.

 ### What is a graph?